The Pelican Point Entrance is where Newport Coast Drive dead ends into Crystal Cove State Park.

 Parking is on the beach side of PCH.

 My family enjoys this entrance because of the boardwalk that goes through the coastal sage scrub and the path that winds around to the viewpoint path over Little Treasure Cove.

-Driving Directions to Pelican Point and Treasure Cove Parking Lot: Going north on Pacific Coast Highway, turn left at Newport Coast Drive.
+How to Get to Pelican Point and Treasure Cove Parking Lot: Going north on Pacific Coast Highway, turn left at Newport Coast Drive.
 There are a number of smaller parking lots inside this entrance.
 Park in the first lot on your right to reach the Boardwalk.
 Or go all the way to your far right if you’d like to walk to the viewpoint.
 The other two lots to the left make a for a nice loop walk if you go out to the beach and back up to one of the other lots.
-MAP TO PELICAN POINT ENTRANCE
+MAP TO PELICAN POINT PARKING LOT